bang/linkmus/README.md

 ## Features

 * Searching engine(by album, artist or track name).
-Some issues but works...
+Some issues yet, but works...

 * 'Almost' theme support